 Animals are on the move in the Northwest.
-They make daily movements for food, seasonal movements as conditions change, and generational movements claiming new ground to call home.
+They make daily movements for food, seasonal migrations as conditions change, and generational movements claiming new ground to call home.

 - Part of what we are doing is documenting that movement.

 Providing a connected network of habitats to allow for the safe movement of wildlife is simply termed habitat connectivity.

 Habitat connectivity becomes even more important as the climate changes and animals move to adapt to a changing environment.
 Conservation Northwest has successfully connected habitat from the Washington Coast to the British Columbia Rockies, including connecting the north and central Cascades.